Arkadiy-Garber/LithoGenie/README.md

 Detailed Wiki coming soon!

 HMMs used in this program come from a variety of sources, including TIGRFAMS and Pfam.
-25 of the HMMs used here have been created by Karthik Anantharaman (https://github.com/kanantharaman/metabolic-hmms).
+25 of the HMMs used here have been created by Karthik Anantharaman (https://github.com/kanantharaman/metabolic-hmms; link to relevant article: https://www.nature.com/articles/ncomms13219#supplementary-information).
 Some of the HMMs were designed and calubrated by your truly specifically for GeoGenie.

 ## Quickstart with conda
 gitMore clone https://github.com/Arkadiy-Garber/GeoGenie.git